sayan-adhikary/Python/README.md

 - Implicit vs explicit typecasting
 - Common type conversion functions (`int()`, `str()`, `float()`, etc.)

+## 📁 05_user_input
+Focuses on getting input from users during program execution.
+Topics include:
+- Using the `input()` function
+- Reading and storing user input
+- Type conversion of input data
+- Simple interactive programs

 ## 📄 README.md
 You're reading it!
 This file provides an overview of the repository structure and a brief description of each section to help you navigate the content.